 Sacrament of Marriage

-Arrangements should be made at the Parish Center at least six months in advance of the ceremony.
+Arrangements should be made at the Parish Center at least eight months in advance of the ceremony.

 Wedding Guidelines at St. Peter's Church